etienneraimondeau/blog/contact.md

 nav-menu: true
 ---

 Questions or ideas?
-If you’re interested in my infographics and other projects, please fill this form and let's turn your ideas into powerful illustrations.
+If you’re interested in my work or want to discuss projects, please fill this form and let's have a chat!